debanjanofficial/Amazon-Sales-Data-Analysis/README.md

 # Amazon-Sales-Data-Analysis using Python

 ## Objective
 The objective of this analysis is to perform a comprehensive evaluation of Amazon sales data.
-By analyzing various aspects such as profit margins, sales performance, and regional distributions, we aim to uncover key insights and trends that can inform strategic decision-making and improve business outcomes.
+By analyzing various aspects such as profit margins, sales performance, and regional distributions, I aim to uncover key insights and trends that can inform strategic decision-making and improve business outcomes.

 ## Discussion